lisaramel/ProgrammingTest/README.md

 Tech/frameworks needs to be downloaded to run the program.

 Directory of ChromeDriver needs to be set.
-Directory path needs to be entered to the getHttps method parameter *italic*driverDirectory inside the *italic*FindWeb class
+Directory path needs to be entered to the method getHttps parameter *driverDirectory* inside the *FindWeb* class
 ![ChromeDriver1](chromeDriver1.png)
 ![ChromeDriver2](chromeDriver2.png)